-In this article, I will show you how to protect Azure File Shares with Advanced Threat Protection (ATP), and finally, I will show you how to validate ATP for Azure Files detection in Azure Security Center.
+This article will show you how to protect Azure File Shares with Azure Defender, Advanced Threat Protection (ATP), and finally, how to validate Azure Defender for Azure Files detection in Azure Security Center.

 Azure Security Center (ASC) gives you complete visibility and control over the security of hybrid cloud workloads, including compute, network, storage, identity, and application workloads.
 Azure Security Center has two mains value proposition: